Hereditary connective tissue diseases are an enlarging group of connective tissue diseases that have a degree of inheritance risk. They include:

 affecting large, medium, and small blood vessels (see large vessel vasculitides)

 isolated angiitis of the central nervous system

-The Lodwick classification is a system for describing the margins of a lucent/lytic bone lesion.
+The Lodwick classification is a system for describing the margins of a lytic bone lesion (or lucent bone lesion).
 The terms used in the description suggest the level of concern for an aggressive, and possibly malignant, process.

 type 1: geographic

 LR2 cirrhosis-associated nodules are defined as "probably benign" according to the LI-RADS classification system.
 They are a common finding in a cirrhotic liver and do not need to be mentioned in the report.

 The nodule must demonstrate all of the following: